Clock & Timer Circuit DiagramsFeaturedLCD-LED DisplayLights and Display Board CircuitsVoltage Regulators Circuit Diagrams

 Putting it all together

-You may be wondering what happened to the fourth phase; well this is only necessary when the battery is deeply discharged (below 1.75 V per cell).
-In this state, the battery is nursed back to health using a small trickle charge until the cell reaches its lower voltage threshold.
-If you have been working on software improvements to this design or have started, but reached an impasse, why not visit our project page [4] and share your experiences!
+You might wonder about the fourth phase.
+It’s necessary only when the battery is deeply discharged (below 1.75 V per cell).
+In this state, a small trickle charge restores the battery until it reaches its lower voltage threshold.
+If you’ve been working on software enhancements for this design or have made progress but reached a roadblock, consider visiting our project page to share your experiences and collaborate with others.

 Tags